boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : A description of the units of an IPFIX Information Element.
 These correspond to the units implicitly defined in the Information Element definitions in Section 5 of the IPFIX Information Model {{?RFC5102}}; see that section for more information on the types described in the informationElementsUnits subregistry.
 These types can take the values in the [IANA IPFIX Information Element Units] subregistry.
 The special value 0x00 (none) is used to note that the field is unitless.

 Additional Information:
-: See the IPFIX Information Element Units registry at [IANA IPFIX Information Element Units].
+: See the IPFIX Information Element Units registry ([IANA IPFIX Information Element Units]).

 ## portRangeStart